MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Device management

 ### Windows 10 Enterprise multi-session support (public preview)<!--8666391 -->
-This support will give users a familiar Windows 10 experience while you get the cost advantages of multi-session and existing per-user M365 licensing.
+This support will give users a familiar Windows 10 experience while you get the cost advantages of multi-session and existing per-user Microsoft 365 licensing.
 This upcoming support will let you:

 - Host multiple concurrent user sessions using the  new Remote Desktop Session Host exclusive to Windows Virtual Desktop on Azure.
 - Manage multi-session remote desktops with device-based configurations like a shared, user-less Windows 10 Enterprise client.